COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

     And remove the previous staff member from it.

   Implementing the "ability to edit goals" functionality aligns with the council's overall objectives to improve the structure of the goal tracking software.
-This will enable better readability for the users, and will help with efficiency.
+This will enable better readability for the users, as it will be easier to read the goals and all the requirements once added.
+It should also improve efficiency when adding new goals, due to a clear structure.
 The priority has been classed as "must have", as it is essential for the purpose of a goal tracking system, therefore it is crucial to the functionality of the application.

 **Feature:** Progress bar (**Priority**: **Must have**)